OuiamT/From-Zero-To-Mastering-Python/Assignments of the 5 unit/README.md

-# 🧠 Learning some Fundamental Python.:
+# 🧠 Learning some Fundamental Python:
 This folder includes notes and exercises to help learn and practice fundamental Python.

 ## ✔ What I learned: